-Generalized anxiety disorder (GAD) is characterized by 6 months or more of chronic, exaggerated worry and tension that is unfounded or much more severe than the normal anxiety most people experience.
-People with this disorder usually expect the worst; they worry excessively about money, health, family, or work, even when there are no signs of trouble.
-They are unable to relax and often suffer from insomnia and an inability to concentrate.
-Many people with GAD also have physical symptoms, such as fatigue, trembling, muscle tension, headaches, irritability, or hot flashes.
+Generalized anxiety disorder (GAD) is chronic, exaggerated worry and tension that lasts over 6 months or more.
+Worry is normal but the type with anxiety it happens without known cause or is much more severe than normal.
+People with this disorder usually expect the worst.
+They worry excessively about money, health, family, or work, even when there are no signs of trouble.
+They are unable to relax and often suffer from sleep problems and concentration problems.
+Many people with GAD also have physical symptoms.
+This may include fatigue, trembling, muscle tension, headaches, irritability, or hot flashes.

 Anxiety disorders.
 National Institute of Mental Health website.
 Available at: https://www.nimh.nih.gov/health/topics/anxiety-disorders/index.shtml.
-Update March 2016.
-Accessed January 13, 2017.
+Accessed January 13, 2020.

 Facts & statistics.
 Anxiety and Depression Association of America website.
 Available at: https://www.adaa.org/about-adaa/press-room/facts-statistics.
-Updated August 2016.
-Accessed January 13, 2017.
+Accessed January 13, 2020.

 Generalized anxiety disorder.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed....
-Updated October 13, 2016.
-Accessed January 13, 2017.
+EBSCO DynaMed website.
+Available at:http://www.dynamed.com/topics/dmp~AN~T114697/Generalized-anxiety-disorder.
+Accessed January 13, 2020.

 Muller JE, Koen L, Stein DJ.
 Anxiety and medical disorders.
 Curr Psychiatry Rep. 2005;7(4):245-251.

 Stern T, Rosenbaum J, et al. Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 Philadelphia, PA: Mosby Elsevier; 2008.

 Last reviewed May 2020 by Adrian Preda, MD Last Updated: 7/29/2020